aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

    The ``generic`` profile has already a number of other codes configured.
    See ``verdi -p generic code list``.

+   In order to also show codes created by other users (e.g. from imported archives), use ``verdi code list -A``.

 The AiiDA daemon